MatFuse: Controllable Material Generation with Diffusion Models: MatFuse Architecture

+Motivated by the lack of a unified model capable of accepting different sources of control for material generation, we propose \modelname, a conditional generative model that produces high-quality pixel-level reflectance properties for arbitrary materials, while simultaneously combining multiple conditions.
+To this end, we leverage the compositionality of images, by deconstructing them into primitives, such as color palettes, sketches, etc. which can then be combined to guide the generation~\cite{huang2023composer}.

-Inspired by the LDM architecture, \modelname consists of two main components: 1) a compression network that projects data from the pixel space $\mathcal{X}$ to the latent space $\mathcal{Z}$ and vice versa, and 2) a diffusion model, that learns the distribution of the latent feature vectors to enable the generation of new samples.
+Inspired by the LDM~\cite{rombach2022high} architecture, \modelname consists of two main components: 1) a compression network that projects data from the pixel space $\mathcal{X}$ to the latent space $\mathcal{Z}$ and vice-versa, and 2) a diffusion model, which learns the distribution of the latent feature vectors to enable the generation of new samples.

-The overall architecture of \modelname is shown in Fig.~\ref{fig:overview}.
-In the following, we introduce and describe each module of the proposed framework.
+The general architecture of \modelname is shown in Fig.~\ref{fig:overview}.\\ In the following, we introduce and describe each module of the proposed framework.